debater-coder/timetabl/README.md

 ## Features

-* View your timetable
+- [ ] View your timetable
-* Push notifications and alarms
+- [ ] Push notifications and alarms
-* Dark mode and Light mode
+- [x] Dark mode and Light mode
-* Scan on with your phone
+- [x] Scan on with your phone
-* Installable app
+- [x] Installable app
-* Syncs in the background
+- [ ] Syncs in the background
-* Works offline
+- [ ] Works offline
-* Whitelisted on the DET
+- [x] Whitelisted on the DET
-* View Daily Notices and High Notes
+- [ ] View Daily Notices and High Notes
-* View your Calendar
+- [ ] View your Calendar
-* See your award scheme points in detail
+- [ ] See your award scheme points in detail
-* Stay signed in for up to 90 days
+- [x] Stay signed in for up to 90 days
-* Beautiful UI (subjective, but I think most people would agree)
+- [x] Beautiful UI (subjective, but I think most people would agree)
-* _Coming soon:_ Manage your homework and sync with Canvas or other task management platforms with Timetabl Tasks
+- [ ] _Coming soon:_ Manage your homework and sync with Canvas or other task management platforms with Timetabl Tasks
-* _Coming soon:_ View your timetable on your home screen with Timetabl Widgets
+- [ ] _Coming soon:_ View your timetable on your home screen with Timetabl Widgets
-* _Coming soon:_ See your train timetables in app
+- [ ] _Coming soon:_ See your train timetables in app

 ## Support

 Make an issue or post something in the [Discussions](https://github.com/debater-coder/timetabl/discussions) section if you have a feature request or complaint.

+## Config

+To configure this app, edit config.json with your parameters.

 ## Building